nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/crosschain/wormhole/README.md

 # Wormhole Cross-Chain Module

-This module enables cross-chain token transfers using the Wormhole protocol, allowing users to seamlessly move tokens between different blockchain networks.
+This module enables cross-chain token transfers using the Wormhole protocol and Circle Bridge, allowing users to seamlessly move tokens between different blockchain networks.

 ## Implementation Status

 ✅ **Production Ready**

-The Wormhole module is now fully implemented with the actual Wormhole SDK and is ready for production use.
+The module is now fully implemented with the actual Wormhole SDK and Circle Bridge integration, and is ready for production use.
 It includes:

 - Real Wormhole SDK integration
+- Circle Bridge USDC transfers
 - Mainnet configuration
 - Wallet integration using runtime settings
 - Comprehensive error handling